suragch/cyrillicconverter/.ai-context/01_TECHNICAL_SPEC.md

 *   **Acceptance Criteria**:
     *   Conversion must happen entirely client-side in under 500ms for typical text.
+    *   Cyrillic abbreviations with multiple possible Cyrillic expansions must prompt the user to select the correct one.
     *   Unconverted words remain in Cyrillic and are highlighted with a red dotted underline.
-    *   Clicking a highlighted word opens a contribution modal showing context (2 words before/after).
+    *   Clicking a highlighted word opens a contribution modal showing context.
     *   User contributions are saved to their local IndexedDB dictionary immediately for personal use.
 *   **Technical Requirements**:
     *   A Menksoft-to-Unicode conversion algorithm must be implemented in JavaScript for the copy-to-clipboard action.
-    *   Abbreviation detection (`/\b[A-Z-]{2,}\b/g`) runs before the main word-by-word conversion.
+Latin script equivalents will also be generated on-the-fly client-side.
+    *   Abbreviation detection (`/\b[A-Z-]{2,}\b/g`) runs as a pre-processing step.
+The engine must look up Cyrillic expansions for detected abbreviations.
+If more than one expansion exists, the UI must handle the ambiguity.
 *   **Implementation Approach**:
-    1. On app load, dictionaries are loaded from IndexedDB into in-memory JavaScript `Map` objects for O(1) lookup performance.
+    1. On app load, dictionaries and abbreviation lists are loaded from IndexedDB into in-memory JavaScript `Map` objects for O(1) lookup performance.
+    2. The conversion process first scans the input for abbreviations.
+For each found, it retrieves its list of Cyrillic expansions.
+If the list contains more than one item, the UI prompts the user for a choice.
+The original text is updated with the chosen expansions.
-    2. The conversion process first expands abbreviations, then splits text into words.
+    3. The updated text is then split into words.
-    3. Each word is looked up, prioritizing the User Map, then the Community Map.
+    4. Each word is looked up, prioritizing the User Map, then the Community Map.
+If a word has multiple traditional (Menksoft) spellings, the UI will need a mechanism to allow user selection.
-    4. Unconverted words are wrapped in a `<span>` with a class for styling and event listeners.
+    5. Unconverted words are wrapped in a `<span>` with a class for styling and event listeners.
 *   **Error Handling**:
     *   **Offline Submission**: The Service Worker's Background Sync API will be used to queue submissions made while offline.
     *   **Large Text (>5000 words)**: Conversion logic will be offloaded to a Web Worker to prevent blocking the main UI thread.